He wanted to steal gas for his pickup, police said. So he drilled into U-Hauls and caused a spill.

 In North Carolina, authorities responded to a gas station in Knightdale, a town just east of Raleigh, on Tuesday.
 A brawl erupted after a woman allegedly crashed into a vehicle waiting in a long line at the pumps before yelling and spitting at the driver, a bystander told WRAL.
 When a man got out of the car, he allegedly spit back at the woman before they began pulling and pushing each other.

-Police later arrested both drivers; Alexus Orianna Harris, 25, was charged with simple assault and Matthew James-Stark Artero, 47, with simple assault and damage to property, WRAL reported.
+Police later arrested both drivers.
+Alexus Orianna Harris, 25, was charged with simple assault and Matthew James-Stark Artero, 47, with simple assault and damage to property, WRAL reported.

 Harris and Artero did not immediately respond to messages from The Post late Wednesday.
 It is unclear whether they have retained lawyers.